Need some 'lucky' numbers? These have been Mega Millions' most successful

 The U.S. is still full of soon-to-be millionaires.

-Friday night's Mega Millions lottery drawing didn't produce a winner and the pot is now expected to reach $1.6 billion — yes, that’s with a B — by the next drawing on Tuesday evening.
+The record-breaking pot reached $1.6 billion — yes, that’s with a B — with the next drawing Tuesday evening.

 The amount is the result of several drawings yielding no winner and a steady stream of customers buying tickets across the country, making it the highest lottery prize in U.S. history.